verrazzano/docs/content/en/docs/backup/keycloak.md

 - [MySQL Operator backup](#mysql-operator-backup)
 - [MySQL Operator restore](#mysql-operator-restore)

+The terms original cluster and new cluster refer to same cluster, if you are restoring Keycloak to the same cluster.

 ## MySQL Operator prerequisites

 MySQL is deployed using the [MySQL Operator for Kubernetes](https://dev.mysql.com/doc/mysql-operator/en/).
 Apart from managing the life cycle of MySQL instances, MySQL Operator provides the capability to back up and restore data using an OCI object store.